raspberrypi/documentation/hardware/raspberrypi/README.md

 - [DPI (Parallel/RGB Display)](dpi/README.md)
     - DPI on the Raspberry Pi
 - [Peripheral Addresses](peripheral_addresses.md)
-    - How to access the peripheral addresses using the bcm_host helpers
+    - How to access peripheral addresses using the bcm_host helpers